Eschatologue/CM_wiki/docs/class/index.md

 This new feature expands your base class Weapon Mastery feature.
 You gain the following option when you use Weapon Mastery.

-###### Replace Weapon Mastery
-When selecting weapons for Weapon Mastery, you can also **replace the Mastery property** of any weapon you are using with another eligible property.
+**Replace Weapon Mastery**{.inl} When selecting weapons for Weapon Mastery, you can also **replace the Mastery property** of any weapon you are using with another eligible property.
 For example, you could change a Longsword’s **:wp-mas: Sap**{ .wp } property to **:wp-mas: Flex**{ .wp }.

-###### Multiple Mastery on One Weapon
-When selecting weapons for Weapon Mastery, you can instead **assign an additional _eligible_ Mastery property** to a weapon you already chose.
+**Multiple Mastery on One Weapon**{.inl} When selecting weapons for Weapon Mastery, you can instead **assign an additional _eligible_ Mastery property** to a weapon you already chose.
 A weapon can have **no more than four** mastery properties at a time.
 If a weapon has multiple mastery properties, you can **only use one of them per attack**.
 You must choose which mastery property you're using before making the attack.

 <!-- --8<-- [end:wp-mas-ex] -->